Skip to main content

 • Call response.json() to parse JSON responses

-Example: Reading JSON from a response
+Example: reading JSON from a response

 Assume your API returns the following JSON: